Intel-Media-SDK/MediaSDK/doc/mediasdk-man.md

 **Description**

 This function returns list of adapters suitable to handle workload `input_info`.
-The list is sorted in priority order where iGPU has advantage.
+The list is sorted in priority order: iGPU has advantage over dGPU with only exception when workload is HEVC encode and iGPU is less than Gen12.
 This rule might be changed in future.
 If `input_info` pointer is NULL, list of all available Intel adapters will be returned.

 **Return Status**